Perth investors have paid $9.5 million for a 20 year old Gold Coast office.

 “We received six offers, with the highest one coming from an interstate investor,” the broker said, adding of the Bundall property “prices are substantially higher in other states so they are willing to compete with locals on price”.

-Mr Crawford said that with the cost of debt at record lows, “yields have continued to compress in the capital cities resulting in buyers looking further afield for stronger returns”.
+Mr Crawford added with debt cost at record lows, “yields have continued to compress in the capital cities resulting in buyers looking further afield for stronger returns”.

-“As Australia’s sixth largest city, Gold Coast offers investors strong property fundamentals, limited new supply and yields ranging between 7 and 8 per cent.
+“As Australia’s sixth largest city, Gold Coast offers investors strong property fundamentals, limited new supply and yields ranging between seven and eight per cent.

 “The outlook for 2020 is a positive one with transaction volumes expected to be up in the first half, and yield compression is likely as buyers compete for secure returns”.

-The purchaser of 128 Bundall Road, according to Gold Coast Bulletin, is Sandy and Gus MacKellar and Chris Glass, who own Perth-based syndicate Property Bank Australia.
+The 128 Bundall Rd purchaser, according to Gold Coast Bulletin, is Property Bank Australia owners Sandy and Gus MacKellar and Chris Glass.